-By 2020, the revenue of fintech industry in Vietnam is forecast to hit US$7.8 billion.
-This evolution is mainly due to the growing middle class, increasing young population and rising internet usage in Vietnam.
+By 2020, the revenue of the fintech industry in Vietnam hit approximately US$7.8 billion.
+This evolution is mainly due to the growing middle class, increasing young population, and rising internet usage in Vietnam.

 There are at least 120 fintech-related companies in Vietnam now, covering services from digital payment to wealth management, blockchain to cryptocurrency.

 Digital payment is a leading fintech segment in Vietnam

 Over 66% of Vietnamese fintech companies are involved in digital payment services via online payment apps, and they have taken over 87% of the fintech market share.